davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/home_predictions_hist.py`
 This Python script computes the density histogram statistics of the moneyline based and Bradley-Terry based probabilistic predictions across each league.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 The histogram is split into 30 equally width bins spanning the entire probability range ([0,1]).
 The density is used instead of raw counts as different leagues have different total counts.
 For each probabilistic prediction method and each league, the results are saved to `results/home_predictions/{method}_{league}_hist.csv`.
 The columns of each results file are below.
 - `bin_left`: Left boundary of probability bin.
 - `bin_right`: Right boundary of probability bin.
 - `bin_center`: Average of `bin_left` and `bin_right`.